MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-release-notes.md

 * Updated images and text when joining an Immersive Space in Teams.
 (17435)

+### Personal boundary

+* Avatars now have a Personal Boundary that prevents other avatars from walking, standing, and teleporting too close to your avatar.

+* If you're in the middle of a crowd, you can now also teleport through other avatars to move away from the crowd.

 ## Version 5.2408.XX (July 01, 2024)

 ### Immersive spaces available on Mac